-My hometown of Coventry is the 2021 UK City of Culture.
+My hometown of Coventry was the 2021 UK City of Culture.
 Shortly after it was announced the BBC launched a competition to right the historic wrong of Coventry not having a flag, naturally I jumped at the chance!
 Here's my entry & design process.

 A strong and powerful elephant on a hard industrial cog to create an image of Coventrian grit.
 On several occasions Coventry was briefly the capital of England so I referenced the English flag with a dark cross.

-A tricolour gives a nice balance with or without wind & the spires create a unique variation on the form.
+A tricolour gives a nice balance with or without wind & the spires create a unique variation.

 From hundreds of entries, my flag was chosen by the UK Flag Institute as one of the six to be voted on by the public!
 All flags went under varying levels of redesign before being revealed, mine included.
 The candidates are below.

 After a couple of radio interviews, a few weeks and thousands of votes, the people of Coventry chose their flag.